Writing / Audio / Video

 A Meditation to Pause and Relax

-Do you ever feel like you need to just pause?
+Do you ever feel like you need to pause?
 I know I do.
-When I first began practicing yoga and meditation, rest and relaxation practices provided almost immediate positive results.
-I felt a shift in my life, in my mind, and in my heart.
-Sometimes we just need some ...
+When I first began practicing yoga and meditation, relaxation provided almost immediately positive results.
+I felt a shift in my life, mind, and heart.
+Sometimes we need some downtime!
+In fact, setting aside quiet time to reflect ...

 Read More